Who are we?

 Our servers log details of the requests made to them by your web browser or mobile device (including your IP address and other device-specific information) for debugging purposes.
 The details of these requests and any errors that may occur during their handling will be filtered and then transmitted to the Airbrake server monitoring service.
 Request data is also transmitted to the Google Analytics web analytics service.
 We use these tools to alert our development team to potential issues, generate aggregate usage metrics, and to help us fix any problems that may arise.

 We will record any contact you make with us through email, phone, or via our Facebook or LinkedIn pages.
-Information submitted via our support address will be processed and stored at Desk.com.
+Information submitted via our support site or support address will be processed and stored at Kayako.
 We may share your communications with our client if you have a question that we’re not equipped to handle.
 This allows us ensure that the right person deals with your request and that they have access to all the information they need to respond to it.

 Other Interested Parties